Flash Floods And Landslides In Indonesia Leave Dozens Dead

 Banjir landa Sentani Kabupaten Jayapura, Papua.
 Banjir di Gunung Merah membawa debit banjir dan kayu-kayu.
 Hati-hati bahaya kesetrum listrik.
 Jangan memegang tiang listrik dalam basah atau perabotan rumah yang masih menyala dan terendam banjir.
 Semoga korban tidak bertambah. pic.twitter.com/1Pk2GOYoDb— Sutopo Purwo Nugroho (@Sutopo_PN) March 16, 2019

 Flooding in Indonesia is common during the rainy season, which lasts from October through April.
-Earth Magazine reports:
+Earth magazine reports:

 "Few people outside the region understand just how regularly natural disasters occur throughout Indonesia's 5,000-kilometer-wide archipelago.
 More than 2,000 serious disasters are reported each year, 90 percent of which are weather-related — mostly the result of flooding rains, tornadoes, fires and mudslides.
 In 2017, Indonesians reported 787 floods, 716 tornadoes, 614 landslides, and 96 forest and ground fires (burning peat lands and rainforests to make room for large palm oil plantations and smaller farms is a popular practice, especially in Sumatra)."

-Papua is Indonesia's easternmost province, and occupies the western half of the island of New Guinea.
+Papua, Indonesia's easternmost province, occupies the western half of the island of New Guinea.
 The region is rich in natural resources, but the poverty rates there are some of the highest in the country.
-As Time reported, despite it's reputation as Indonesia's "land of gold," Papua is the country's "poorest province, where 28 percent of people live below the poverty line and with some of the worst infant mortality and literacy rates in Asia."
+As Time reported, despite its reputation as Indonesia's "land of gold," Papua is the country's "poorest province, where 28% of people live below the poverty line and with some of the worst infant mortality and literacy rates in Asia."

-Note: An earlier version of this story incorrectly attributed two quotes to reporting by The Guardian.
-The quotes are from reporting by Agence France-Presse.